lynnemunini/airbnb_clone/README.md

 To show all users, type `all User`.
 To delete a user, type `destroy User <id>`.
 You can find the id of the user in the `all` command.

-See below code snippet for more information.
+See below code snippets for more information.

 ```
 (hbnb) create User